The Small Business Guide to Value‑Based Bidding in Google Ads (Stop Paying For Junk Leads)

 That’s why you need to understand Value‑Based Bidding (VBB).
 It’s not just another tactic that I am preaching about on LinkedIn all day, it’s the difference between buying “ok” leads and buying profitable leads.

 This guide is built for small businesses who want clarity, protection, and control over their paid ad spend.
+Value-based bidding helps align your digital advertising with your business priorities, ensuring your marketing budget is focused on high-value conversions that drive profit and growth.
 If you’re tired of “more leads” that don’t convert, this is how you shift Google Ads into a system that finds profitable customers.

 Who This Is For